 The more than 11,000-acre DuPont State Recreational Forest (DSRF) has become a national recreation destination.
-The Cedar Mountain community is the gateway to DuPont State Recreational Forest, which is located 12 miles southeast of Brevard.
-Approximately 7,000 acres of the forest are in Transylvania County, while the remaining acres are in Henderson County.
+The Cedar Mountain community is the gateway to the forest, which is located 12 miles southeast of Brevard.
+There are little more than 7,000 acres of the forest in Transylvania County, while the remaining acres are in Henderson County.

-The most popular destinations are Triple Falls and High Falls on the Little River.
+The most popular destinations are Triple Falls and High Falls on the Little River, resulting in large crowds during the summer months.
 A 2.25-mile hike from the High Falls access area takes visitors to both waterfalls.
 Bridal Veil Falls is a 2.5-mile hike from the High Falls access area, or 2.25 miles from the Fawn Lake access area on Reasonover Road.
 Access areas are often filled to capacity and the N.C.
 Forest Service recommends visiting during the cooler months, weekdays or early in the morning.
 One of the more difficult hikes is to the top of Stone Mountain, which has an elevation of 3,640 feet.
 Visitors who are up to the challenge will be rewarded by panoramic views.

 Triple Falls, High Falls and Lake Imaging have picnic shelters that can be reserved for a fee.
 There are also picnic tables near Hooker Falls, Fawn Lake and Lake Julia.
 No trash pickup is provided in the forest, so visitors must pack out their trash.
 Cooking fires, including charcoal grills, are not allowed and camping is not permitted.

 The forest is open year-round from 5 a.m. until 10 p.m.
 To reach the forest from Brevard go south on U.S. 276 to Cedar Mountain and turn left on Cascade Lake Road.
-From Pisgah Forest take U.S. 64 East to Penrose, turn right on Crab Creek Road then right on DuPont Road.
+From Pisgah Forest take U.S. 64 East to Penrose, turn right on Crab Creek Road and then right on DuPont Road.
+The DuPont State Recreational Forest office may be reached at (828) 877-6527 or via email at email@example.com.
+To learn more about the forest visit www.ncforestservice.gov/Contacts/dsf.htm.